uselagoon/lagoon/docs/docker-images/php-fpm.md

 * 7.4

 {% hint style="info" %}
-We stop updating end of life PHP images usually with the lagoon release after the officialy communicated End of life date https://www.php.net/supported-versions.php
+We stop updating End of Life (EOL) PHP images usually with the Lagoon release that comes after the officially communicated EOL date: https://www.php.net/supported-versions.php.
 {% endhint %}

 All PHP versions use the same Dockerfile.